Major Agrarian, Food and Environmental Studies

 Agrarian, Food and Environmental Studies offers an interdisciplinary approach – combining political economy, political ecology, sociology and anthropology – to understanding and confronting the impacts of global capitalist development on agrarian structures and environmental systems.
 The focus of the AFES Major is on the social, political and economic dynamics of rural and agrarian change and environmental degradation, seen from a wider perspective of rural and rural-urban links, and across the Global South-North divides to include emerging international actors in agro-environmental terrain, such as BRICS.

-This Major targets professionals and recent graduates from international development agencies, national governments, donor organisations, NGOs, social movements, trade unions, and from wider constituencies such as journalists, community-based workers, and agrarian-environmental activists.
+This Major targets professionals and recent graduates from international development agencies, national governments, donor organizations, NGOs, social movements, trade unions, and from wider constituencies such as journalists, community-based workers, and agrarian-environmental activists.

 Major Economics of Development